Code-Institute-Submissions/Milestone-Project-3-Roller-Coaster/README.md

 6. [MongoDB](https://www.mongodb.com/) Used as a database

-7. [Pep8](PEP8 online) Used to see if Python code was PEP 8 Compliant
+7. [Pep8](http://pep8online.com/) Used to see if Python code was PEP 8 Compliant

 ## Testing
 * The code was inputted through the W3C CSS Validation Service, Markup Validation Service and JSHint and no errors were found.
-* Python was ran through Pep8 validator and no issus were found.
+* Python code was ran through Pep8 validator and no issus were found.
-* Lighthouse reports were created.
+* Lighthouse reports were created and scored over 90 on all areas that were tested.
-* Testing was done at each stage to ensure that the database could be mainipulated.
+* Testing was done at each stage to ensure that the database could be manipulated.

+* User Story testing
+1. Can a user create an account?
+* Users are able to successfully create an account.
+For testing I created 3 different accounts usernames were: crazym, dave15 and admin.

+2. Can users add terms to the database?
+* Users are able to add terms in the database.
+To test this I created fake entries to the database and they appeared on the site.

+3. Can users edit terms
+* Users are able to edit the terms in the database.
+To test this I edited the fake entries.

+4. Can users delete terms?
+* Users are able to delete terms.
+In the database you cannot see any fake entries.

 * User dave15 was me testing that I can create, update and delete entries.
 * The website was tested on Google Chrome, Edge and  Firefox using the deployed link.
 * The website was also tested on Samsung Tab S7 and Samsung S20 Ultra.